Coronavirus: update May 2021

 The Countryside Access Team are currently homeworking and have limited access to resources.
-Due to this, and current restrictions on unnecessary travel, we are currently only able to deal with Priority 1 level issues.
-For further details see Public Rights of Way Maintenance and Enforcement Priority Statement May 2018 (pdf).
+Due to this we are only able to deal with Priority 1 level issues.
+For further details see Public Rights of Way Maintenance and Enforcement Priority Statement May 2018 (PDF).

 Report a right of way problem